-An interesting fact is in 1942, Henry Ford created an automobile body made of hemp fibers that was ten times stronger than steel.
+An interesting fact is in 1942, Henry Ford created an automobile body made of hemp fibers that were ten times stronger than steel.

-After the Second World War, many countries banned hemp flower, as did parts of the United States.
+After the Second World War, many countries banned hemp flowers, as did parts of the United States.
 Domestic and commercial hemp cultivation faced many pitfalls.

 The last domestic commercial hemp was planted in the United States in 1957.
 Significant legal and scientific advancements soon followed.
 Consequently, Dr. Raphael Mechoolam discovered CBD in 1963 and in 1964 and was able to distinguish it from THC.
 As a result, this analysis allowed the hemp plant to be viewed independently from the anti-marijuana hysteria.